Includes rules for all 50 states

 • Product Details

-Everybody’s Guide to Small Claims Court provides the information, tips, and strategies you need to sue someone successfully or put up a winning defense in any state.
+• You don’t need a lawyer to succeed in small claims court if you know how to present your own case.
+Everybody’s Guide to Small Claims Court provides the information, tips, and strategies needed to sue someone successfully or put up a winning defense.
 Find out how to:

 • file and serve papers